2019 Infiniti Q70

 Ratings & Reliability

 Although long in the tooth, the Q70 is still competitive.
 The lively V6 engine and smooth seven-speed automatic combined to return 21 mpg overall in our tests.
 A V8 and all-wheel drive are also available.
 Handling is agile, and the steering gives good feedback to the driver.
 The ride is firm and absorbs bumps well, but it isn't as luxurious as some competitors.
 The Q70 is also behind the competition in cabin quietness.
 Positives include very good interior quality, a roomy rear seat, and easy-to-use controls, although cabin ambience is austere.
 Forward collision warning, automatic emergency braking, and blind spot warning are optional.
 An extended-length L version with a roomier rear seat is also available.
 The Q70 might lack some pizazz, but it is a less-expensive alternative to its competitors.
-The Hybrid version has been discontinued for 2019.
+The Q70 will be discontinued after the 2019 model year.